 USPlabs’ popular pre-workout dietary supplement OxyElite Pro (OEP) is currently being investigated by the Army after two U.S. soldiers died from heart attacks during routine physical exercises.
-The active ingredient in OEP, dimethylamylamine (DMAA), was recently banned by numerous sports organizations because it was found to be an extremely toxic additive.
-Serious side effects currently linked to OxyElite Pro include heart attacks, heat strokes, seizures, liver failure, loss of consciousness and death.
+Serious side effects linked to OxyElite Pro include heart attack, heat stroke, seizure, liver failure and death.

-Free OxyElite Pro Lawsuit Evaluation: If you or a loved one has been injured by OxyElite Pro, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against USPlabs and we can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one has been injured by OxyElite Pro, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against USPlabs and our lawyers can help.

 What’s the problem with OxyElite Pro?